 PHCY 608i: Managing Diabetes (2).
 Prerequisite(s): PY3 Status.
 This multidisciplinary team course examines the current issues involved in managing diabetes mellitus in persons over their lifespan.
 Spring.
-McKenzie.
+Ives.

 DPET 809 (PHCY 609i): Topics in Pharmacy Practice: Hubbard Program (3).
 Prerequisite(s): PY3 status, permission of instructor.
 This interdisciplinary course for health professions students in medicine, allied health, nursing, public health, pharmacy, dentistry, and social work trains students to practice collaboratively in the care of their older patients, fostering an appreciation of the patient's community, family, and home as a context for care decisions.
 Spring.
 Burkhart.

 PHCY 805: Independent Study and Research in Pharmacy.
 Prerequisite(s): to be arranged with the faculty member in each individual case; permission of and contract with a faculty member required.
 Credit: variable (1-6); prior approval required to count these credits as “professional electives.”
 Fall and Spring.
 Provides opportunities for professional (doctor of pharmacy) students to conduct independent study or participate in research projects designed to introduce them to specialized areas of practice and/or research in pharmacy.
 Students work with a single faculty member to focus study on a specialized problem through laboratory experiments, literature reviews, case audits, drug utilization reviews or patient studies.
 Fall, Spring, Summer.
 Staff (any SOP or AHEC faculty).